hcwong/fpl-analyser/README.md

 # FPL Analyzer
-A program to analyze your FPL performance.
-Just for fun.
+A Project to learn Pandas and to visualize FPL data
 ## Installation
 Clone the project and put your league ID in the .env file From one folder up of the root directory of the project, run